Relay Breakout Board Assembly Guide

 The Relay Breakout Board includes layered protection to guard against over‑current, inductive spikes, reverse transients and regulator instability.
 Below is the updated protection summary for your current design.

-5 V Bus (after regulation) TVS diode (D5, SMAJ5A) Clamps high‑voltage transients on the 5 V rail 5 V standoff, ~6.4 V breakdown, ~8 V clamp, SMA package Across 5 V → GND right at the LM7805 VOUT pins
+5 VDC Bus (after regulation) TVS Diode (D5, SMAJ5A) Clamps high-voltage transients on the 5 VDC rail 5 VDC standoff, ~6.4 VDC breakdown, ~8 VDC clamp, SMA package Across 5 VDC → GND right at LM7805 VOUT pins

-LM7805CV regulator Decoupling caps Ensures loop stability, filters high‑frequency noise 0.33 µF ceramic on VIN, 0.1 µF ceramic on VOUT, 100 µF bulk As close as possible to VIN–GND and VOUT–GND pins on the regulator
+LM7805CV Regulator Decoupling Capacitors Ensures loop stability and filters high-frequency noise 0.33 µF ceramic on VIN, 0.1 µF ceramic on VOUT, 100 µF bulk As close as possible to VIN–GND and VOUT–GND pins on regulator

-Individual Device Power Lines Slow‑blow fuses (F1–F4) Protects each device from sustained over‑current 1 A slow‑blow (device‑dependent) In series with each device’s V+ input (J1–J4)
+Individual Device Power Lines Slow-blow Fuses (F1–F4) Protects each device from sustained over-current 1 A slow-blow (device-dependent) In series with each device’s VDC+ input (J1–J4)

 Notes: